Rating:

 The first ingredient in this dog food is cereal food fines.
 Cereal food fines are an inexpensive by-product of cereal grain processing.

 This waste ingredient can possibly contain a measurable amount of sugar left over from the manufacture of breakfast cereals.
-Food fines are commonly associated with the lowest quality dog foods.
+Food fines are typically associated with lower quality dog foods.

 Although soybean meal contains 48% protein, this ingredient would be expected to have a lower biological value than meat.